-Many schools offer nutritious, free food for ALL students.
-This helps children perform their best.
-Find out if your school has a program, and how you can get involved!
+Many schools offer nutritious free food for ALL students to help them perform their best.

+Find out if your school has a program and how you can get involved!

 Teach your Growing Eater

 Children learn to enjoy new foods over time and at their own pace.
 They eat best when they and their parents each follow their jobs in feeding: